One of our favourite places to visit here in the North East of Scotland is the pretty harbour town of Stonehaven.

 Standing proudly on Black Hill overlooking the town and not far from Dunnottar Castle, is the Stonehaven War Memorial.

-This war memorial is different from many others we have seen as it is octagonal and resembles an old ruin.
+This war memorial is different from many others that you may have seen before as it is octagonal and resembles an old ruin.
 It was actually built to look this way as a reminder to signify the lives lost and ruined by the war.

-Dunnottar Castle is around 2 miles south of Stonehaven and is a hauntingly brooding and unforgettable attraction to visit.
+Dunnottar Castle is 2 miles south of Stonehaven and is a hauntingly brooding and unforgettable attraction to visit.
 The ruins of the castle overlook the rugged cliffs which lead down into the North Sea.

-This castle is often a romantic backdrop and ceremony location for weddings throughout the summer and it is best to check visitor details with the castle for such events in advance as it may close some areas off from the public.
+This castle is often used as a romantic backdrop and ceremony location for weddings throughout the summer and it is best to check visitor details with the castle for such events in advance as it may close some areas off from the public.

-Two popular options for getting to Dunnottar Castle; you can either walk along the clifftop walk from Stonehaven Harbour which offers amazing views but is quite a distance, although I would say it is worth it.
+Two popular options for getting to Dunnottar Castle; you can either walk along the clifftop walk from Stonehaven Harbour which offers amazing views but is extremely windy and quite a distance, although I would say it is worth it.
 I did it on New Years Day and it was absolutely baltic, as you can imagine but it’s a fantastic memory for me.
 Or if you choose to drive, there is a car park by the castle which leads to a much shorter walk.

 When visiting Dunnottar Castle, please be aware that there are many uneven steps to reach the castle and this may cause difficulty for some.